Florida demolishes rest of partially collapsed condo | DW | 05.07.2021

 Officials had previously said that the search could resume from 15 minutes to an hour after the blast.

 "We are standing by.
-We are ready to go in, no matter the time of night,'' Miami-Dade County Mayor Daniella Levine Cava told a news conference earlier Sunday night.
+We are ready to go in, no matter the time of night,'' Levine Cava told a news conference earlier Sunday night.